GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Directory parameters
 --------------------

-GMT versions prior to GMT 5 relied on several environment variables ($GMT_SHAREDIR, $GMT_DATADIR, $GMT_USERDIR, and $GMT_TMPDIR), pointing to folders with data files and program settings.
-Beginning with version 5, these locations are configurable with the :doc:`gmtset` utility.
+GMT versions prior to GMT 5 relied solely on several environment variables ($GMT_SHAREDIR, $GMT_DATADIR, $GMT_USERDIR, and $GMT_TMPDIR), pointing to folders with data files and program settings.
+Beginning with version 5, some of these locations are now (also or exclusively) configurable with the :doc:`gmtset` utility.
-The environment variables are still supported but are overridden by the :ref:`directory parameters <DIR Parameters>` DIR_DATA, DIR_USER, and DIR_TMP in :doc:`gmt.conf`.
+When an environment variable has an equivalent parameter in the :doc:`gmt.conf` file, then the parameter setting will take precedence over the environment variable.

 Variable $GMT_SHAREDIR
     was sometimes required in previous GMT versions to locate the GMT